 If your EV has regenerative breaking, it’s worth using it, especially on a long journey.
 Your braking system will act like a generator, converting any heat from braking back into battery power.
 Every little helps.

 As with all aspects of driving, paying attention, spotting potential hazards and anticipating other drivers’ intentions will make you safer and more efficient at the wheel.
-So, look ahead, read the road and anticipate as much as possible; the aim is to maintain momentum.
+So, look ahead, read the road and anticipate as much as possible – the aim is to maintain momentum and avoid unneccessary braking or accelleration.

-Dipping the clutch or shifting into neutral when a car is coasting is a mistake, and could be dangerous.
+Dipping the clutch or shifting into neutral when a car is coasting can be dangerous.